-Course Objectives: After completing this course the student should be able to use mathematical methods that arise in engineering problems.
+Learning Outcomes: After completing this course the student should be able to use mathematical methods that arise in engineering problems.
 In particular, the student will be able to:

-- Solve a variety of ordinary differential equations using a variety of techniques, including series solutions methods (power series solutions, method of Frobenius, Fourier series solutions, Fourier integral solutions, and Sturm-Liouville theory). - Solve a variety of partial differential equations, including boundary value problems, initial value problems, and initial boundary value problems - heat, wave, Laplace, Poisson, and transport equations. - Identify specific types of equations and decide on appropriate mathematical methods needed to solve said equations. - Use various theoretical mathematical ideas and results to analyze certain physical problems.
+- Solve a variety of ordinary differential equations using different techniques, including power series solutions, method of Frobenius, Fourier series solutions, Fourier integral solutions, and Sturm-Liouville theory). - Solve a variety of partial differential equations, including boundary value problems, initial value problems, and initial boundary value problems primarily in the context of the heat, wave, Laplace, Poisson, and transport equations. - Identify specific types of equations and decide on appropriate mathematical methods needed to solve said equations. - Use various mathematical ideas and results to analyze certain physical problems.